njegovaurska/njegovaurska.github.io/index.md

 ---
 layout: welcome
 cover: true
-title: Impossible is nothing but a word!
+title: Everything you can imagine is real.
 image: /assets/img/MilovanTomasevic-8.jpeg
 description: >
-  My name is Urška and I work on Deichmann as a PR, digital and social media expert in Ljubljana, Slovenia.
+  My name is Urška and currently I work in Deichmann as a PR and social media manager.
+We are located in Ljubljana, Slovenia, however I cover also Croatian, serbian and Bosnian market.
 hide_description: true
 selected_projects:
 - _projects/povodni-moz.md